weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Theorem 3.10(b) shows now that there is a unique p € X which lies in every Ey.

-Let ¢>0 be given.
+Let c>0 be given.
 By (3) there is an integer Ny such that diam Ey <e if N>N,.
 Since p € Ey, it follows that d(p,q) <e for every q€ Ey, hence for every qe Ey.
-In other words, d(p, p,) <¢ if n > Ny.
-This says precisely that p, — p.
+In other words, d(p, p,) <c if n > Ny.
+This says precisely that p, - p.

 (c) Let {X,} be a Cauchy sequence in R*.
 Define Ey as in (b), with x;
 in place of p;.
 For some N, diam Ey < 1.
 The range of {x,} is the union